- Dr. Terry Lichtor, MD, PhD

 The ultimate goal of cancer therapy is the elimination of every remaining tumor cell from the patient.
 It is unlikely that a single form of therapy is capable of achieving this goal.
 However, immunotherapy in combination with surgery, radiation therapy and chemotherapy will likely find a place as a new and important means of treatment for patients with brain tumors.
-Although utilization of immunotherapeutic strategies have proven to be efficacious against a variety of tumors, immunotherapy for treatment of brain tumors has resulted in mixed success with conflicting research findings.
+Although utilization of immunotherapeutic strategies has proven to be efficacious against a variety of tumors, immunotherapy for treatment of brain tumors has resulted in mixed success with conflicting research findings.
 Certainly more work in this field is critically needed.
-For this special issue papers are being solicited that explore the potential of different immunotherapeutic strategies for the treatment of brain tumors along with related aspects of tumor immunotherapy.
+For this special issue, papers are being solicited that explore the potential of different immunotherapeutic strategies for the treatment of brain tumors along with related aspects of tumor immunotherapy.

 Submission Deadline31 Jul 2020